Noisy96/reatime/README.md

 # Reading Meter [🔗](https://noisy96.github.io/reatime)

 ## Problem
-Some platforms don't offer automated estimated time (not you [medium](https://www.medium.com)), you can say _but these platforms such as Facebook aren't adapted for articles_, fair enough.
+Some platforms don't offer built-in estimated time (not you [medium](https://www.medium.com)), you can say _but these platforms such as Facebook aren't adapted for articles_, fair enough.
 But they still have long posters.

 <img src="images/logo-readme.png" width="100px" align="right" style="margin: 10px">